kikiluvbrains/PREDQY/README.md

 # PLQY Predictor (PREDQY)

+## MIT License
+MIT License.
+Free to use.

 ## Overview
 The PLQY Predictor is a Python-based graphical user interface (GUI) application that allows users to input two SMILES (Simplified Molecular Input Line Entry System) strings and get a prediction of the Photoluminescence Quantum Yield (PLQY).